Clement-Pirelli/IntroToFlutter/dart_basics.md

 ### Inheritance

-This section will be very brief because honestly, you won't need to care about inheritance too much while working with flutter.
+This section will be very brief as you won't need to care about inheritance too much while working with flutter.

 Declaring a child of another class is done using the keyword `extends`, like so :